This topic describes how to create a file system and mount the file system on a Linux Elastic Compute Service (ECS) instance.

 - If CentOS, RHEL, or Aliyun Linux is running on the ECS instance, use the following

-command to install the NFS client.
+command to install the NFS agent.

 sudo yum install nfs-utils

 - If Ubuntu or Debian is running on the ECS instance, use the following commands to

 sudo apt-get install nfs-common